alibaba/yalantinglibs/README.md

 <img alt="last commit" src="https://img.shields.io/github/last-commit/alibaba/async_simple?style=flat-square">
 </p>

-yaLanTingLibs is a collection of C++20 libraries, now it contains struct_pack, coro_rpc and [async_simple](https://github.com/alibaba/async_simple), more and more cool libraries will be added into yaLanTingLibs(such as http, json etc.) in the future.
+yaLanTingLibs is a collection of C++20 libraries, now it contains struct_pack, struct_json, coro_rpc and [async_simple](https://github.com/alibaba/async_simple), more and more cool libraries will be added into yaLanTingLibs(such as http.) in the future.

 The target of yaLanTingLibs: provide very easy and high performance C++20 libraries for C++ developers, it can help to quickly build high performance applications.